yousong/hstats/README.md

 	yousong@jumper:~/go/hstats$ ./hstats -h
 	Usage of ./hstats:
+	  -count int
-	  -count=4: Number of echo request to send.
+			Number of ping probes to send for each host (default 4) -gonum int
-	  -gonum=16: Number of parallel cmd to execute.
+			Number of parallel cmd to execute (default 16) -infile string
-	  -infile="STDIN": Input file containing one host by each line.
+			Input file containing list of hosts (default "-")

 ## Build and Run

-It can be run from source if Go was installed.

-	go run hstats.go

-Or it can be run as native executable after it is built by go compiler.
+Input is a list of hosts, addresses to ping.
+They need to be separated by whitespaces.

-	go build hstats.go
+	go build .
+	./hstats.go <henet-tunnelserver.txt

 ## Examples